-- 254.375.
-Competent authorities should ensure there is consistency in setting additional own funds requirements and communicating them to the institution and/or, where relevant, other competent authorities.
-As a minimum, this should involve communication of the institution's TSCR as a proportion (ratio) of the TREA, broken down in terms of the composition of the requirement. - 355.376.
-To communicate the TSCR as a ratio, competent authorities should express it using the following formula (i.e. as a multiple of the 8% TREA requirement specified in Regulation (EU) No 575/2013):
+375. Competent authorities should ensure there is consistency in setting additional own funds requirements and communicating them to the institution and/or, where relevant, other competent authorities.
+As a minimum, this should involve communication of the institution's

+TSCR as a proportion (ratio) of the TREA, broken down in terms of the composition of the requirement.

+376. To communicate the TSCR as a ratio, competent authorities should express it using the following formula (i.e. as a multiple of the 8% TREA requirement specified in Regulation (EU) No 575/2013):

-$$TSCR \ ratio = 8\% \times \frac{TSCR \ X \ 12.5}{TREA}$$
+$$TSCR \ ratio \ = 8\% \times \frac{TSCR \ X \ 12.5}{TREA}$$

-- adjustments to the above to incorporate additional own funds requirements set to cover risk exposures not linked to the total balance sheet, and/or to ensure that the additional own funds requirements do not fall below a nominal floor (e.g. as a result of deleveraging), which may be expressed separately. - 357.378.
-Competent authorities may further express the TSCR by breaking down the additional own funds requirements on a risk-by-risk basis, in addition to the overall requirement.
+- 377. Competent authorities should, where appropriate, make the necessary adjustments to the above to incorporate additional own funds requirements set to cover risk exposures not linked to the total balance sheet, and/or to ensure that the additional own funds requirements do not fall below a nominal floor (e.g. as a result of deleveraging), which may be expressed separately. - 378.
+Competent authorities may further express the TSCR by breaking down the additional own funds requirements on a risk-by-risk basis, in addition to the overall requirement. - 379.
+To achieve further consistency, competent authorities may additionally communicate to institutions and/or, where relevant, other competent authorities the OCR and its component parts the TSCR, the CRD buffer requirements and additional own funds requirements to cover macro-prudential risks as a proportion (ratio) of the TREA, broken down in terms of the composition of the requirement.
+Also see the example provided in Section 7.9.